HomeFinanceElectronic Funds Transfer: Definition, Types, and Benefits

 Mobile Payments

-Mobile payments is a method of transactions done between individuals, consumers, and businesses using a portable electronic device, such as a smartphone or tablet.
+Mobile payments are a method of transactions done between individuals, consumers, and businesses using a portable electronic device, such as a smartphone or tablet.
+Generally, mobile payments are made through payment apps such as PayPal, Venmo, and Apple Cash.
+This method is widely used for peer-to-peer transactions.

-Mobile payment also facilitates as a gateway to other mobile financial services including mobile banking or m-banking, insurance, credit/lending, and investments.
+Mobile payment also facilitates as a gateway to other mobile financial services including mobile banking, insurance, credit/lending, and investments.

 Electronic Check (eCheck)